-Overview of the seven-volume print edition Also by Analoly T. Fomenko Also by Gleb V. Nosovskiy Bibliography
+What mainstream historians say about the New Chronology?
+Overview of the e-Series Overview of the seven-volume print edition Also by Anatoly T. Fomenko Also by Gleb V. Nosovskiy Bibliography

 History is a pack of lies about events that never happened told by people who weren't there.